biolab/orange-web2/public/blog/2023-09-fairness-dataset-bias/2023-09-18-fairness-dataset-bias.md

 Furthermore, creating models that actively seek to reduce or eliminate bias is essential for maintaining trust in AI and machine learning systems.
 When people see these systems merely replicating past biases, they are less likely to trust and adopt them.
 In contrast, fairness-aware models can be trusted to make decisions that prioritize justice and equity over merely echoing the patterns in the data.

 Recognizing these challenges, there has been a surge in efforts to mitigate this bias.
-The outcome has been the development of models that aim for balanced outcomes for all demographic groups or maintain consistent true positive rates across them.
+The outcome has been the development of models that aim for balanced outcomes for all demographic groups, maintain consistent true positive rates across them or try to minimize any other form of bias.
 Mitigating bias might mean a slight dip in overall accuracy, but it is a necessary trade-off to ensure fairness in our models.
 Using fairness algorithms is ethical and highly beneficial to ensure people's trust in machine learning and AI.

 ## Introducing the Fairness add-on in Orange